-The legacy architecture (see "Model-Specific Registers (MSRs)" on page 58) defines four performance counters (PerfCtrn) and corresponding event-select registers (PerfEvtSeln).
-These register pairs allow software to make frequency and duration measurements of specific hardware events related to the latency or throughput of instruction execution and data movement.
+The legacy architecture defines four performance counters (PerfCtrn) and corresponding event-select registers (PerfEvtSeln).
+Extensions add northbridge and L2 cache performance monitoring counters.
 Each PerfCtr register counts events selected by the corresponding PerfEvtSel register.

-Architectural extensions augment the number of performance and event-select registers by adding two more processor counter / event-select pairs and four more counter / event-select pairs specifically dedicated to counting northbridge events.
-To differentiate the two types of performance monitoring register pairs, the six processor performance counters are designated core performance counters and the other four are designated northbridge (NB) performance counters.
+An architectural extension augments the number of performance and event-select registers by adding two more processor counter / event-select pairs.
+Further extensions add four counter / event-select pairs dedicated to counting northbridge (NB) events and four counter / event-select pairs dedicated to counting L2 cache (L2I) events.

 Core logic includes instruction execution pipelines, execution units, and caches closest to the execution hardware.
-The NB includes logic that routes data traffic between caches and to external I/O devices, and a DRAM controller which manages and communicates with external DRAM.
+The NB includes logic that routes data traffic between caches, external I/O devices, and a system memory controller which reads and writes system memory (usually implemented as external DRAM).
+The L2 cache is a cache that is further away from the processor core than the L1 cache or caches.
+This cache is normally larger than the L1 cache(s) and requires more processor cycles to access.
+An L2 cache may be shared between physical processor cores.

 All implementations support the base set of four performance counter / event-select pairs.
-Support for the extended performance monitoring registers and the performance-related events selectable via the

-PerfEvtSel registers vary by implementation and are described in the BIOS and Kernel Developer's Guide for that processor.
+Support for the extended performance monitoring registers and the performance-related events selectable via the PerfEvtSel registers vary by implementation and are described in the BIOS and Kernel Developer's Guide for that processor.